sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 * Instantiate a VM from the updated template.
 * Login to the VM. *Is your data there?*
+* You can verify that you are logged-in a four-core VM with the command: `cat /proc/cpuinfo`

 > **NOTE:**
 >Your VM's image was (and is) persistent.